-The Eurasian Regional Consortium was formed in 2015 in response to the distinct need for stronger collaboration among key population networks in Eastern Europe and Central Asia (EECA) to address a shared threat to sustainability of HIV programs for people who use drugs, men who have sex with men, trans people, and people living with HIV.
+The Eurasian Regional Consortium (ERC) was formed in 2015 in response to the distinct need for stronger collaboration among key population networks in Eastern Europe and Central Asia (EECA) to address a shared threat to sustainability of HIV programs for people who use drugs, men who have sex with men, trans people, and people living with HIV.
 Eurasian Women’s AIDS Network (EWNA) joined the Consortium in 2018 due to needs in strengthening representation of women’s and gender perspective.
 Eurasian Harm Reduction Association (EHRA), the lead partner of the Consortium, together with Eurasian Coalition on Male Health (ECOM) and Women’s AIDS Network joined forces to respond funding insecurity for HIV services for key population in countries of EECA.

 The scope of work and activities are designed to maximize capacity of consortium’s member organizations and their impact of advocacy to improve funding environment for sufficient allocation of resources for HIV programs in countries of EECA.
 This will be achieved through developing opportunities to learn with creation and facilitation of regional mechanisms which can act in a coordinated manner to address issues that are common across countries.